fabiancarlos/BootstraPHP/examples/Config.md

 Public methods
 ==============

-- `<?php object Config::getInstance(void)` Get an instance of self, preventing redundant data.
+- `object Config::getInstance(void)` Get an instance of self, preventing redundant data.
-- `<? string|boolean Config::fileInPath(string $file)` If the file is somewhere in the current PHP path, return that.
+- `string|boolean Config::fileInPath(string $file)` If the file is somewhere in the current PHP path, return that.
 Otherwise, fail by returning boolean false.
 - `void|array Config::parse(mixed $file[, boolean $return = false])` Parse an ini file, blob or open file stream, optionally returning the INI settings as an associative array.
 It throws an exception on parse fail.
 - `mixed Config::get(mixed $key = array())` Return any or all config data.
 - `void Config::put(array $config = array())` Add, update or extend config data.